I Went 10 Days Without Eating Sugar And It Was Harder Than Giving Up Sex

 A couple weeks later I embarked on the 10-Day Fed Up Challenge, a healthy living campaign helmed by Katie Couric, Laurie David, and Stephanie Soechtig, the trio behind the 2014 documentary “Fed Up.”

-Given that the average sugar intake in the US is 22 teaspoons per day, when the The World Health Organisation recommends no more than six teaspoons — and considering my proximity to the office candy jar — I knew this would be a doozy.
-I didn’t know it’d be near impossible.
+Given that the average sugar intake in the U.S. is 22 teaspoons per day, when the The World Health Organisation recommends no more than six teaspoons — and considering my proximity to the office candy jar — I knew this would be a doozy.
+I didn’t know it’d be nearly impossible.

 The Rules